montilab/Xposome/README.md

-# Carcinogenome Portal
+# Exposome Portal

-This portal is currently hosted at: [https://carcinogenome.org](https://carcinogenome.org)

-Scripts for running R Shiny portals for exploring data and results from the Carcinogenome Project
+Scripts for running R Shiny portals for exploring data and results from the Exposome Project

 ### source scripts
 ```